folkehelseinstituttet/SARS-CoV-2_phylogeo/Southafrican_results.md

-Resultater - B.1.351, “Sør Afrika variant”
+Results - B.1.351, “South Africa variant”
 ================
 4/8/2021

-Import og lokal smitte over tid

-Antall sekvenser over tid som estimeres å være resultat av import samt tilfeller som er resultat av smitte i Norge (Fig. 4).
+Phylogeographic mapping

+Ancestral character estimation was performed on a dated phylogeny exported from NextStrain.
+Each isolate was assigned to one of two binary
+categories: “Norway” or “Rest of the world (RoW)”.
+The output is presented in Fig.1.

 ![](Southafrican_results_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-##### Fig. 1. fylogeni med binær geografisk mapping (Norge, resten av verden \[RoW\]).
+##### Fig. 1.
+B.1.351 phylogeny colored by binary geographic mappings (Norway, rest of the world \[RoW\]).

+The number of Norwegian isolates resulting from local transmission vs introductions from abroad were estimated from the tree and is summarized in Table 1.

 ##### Table 1.
-Estimated number of Norwegian infections that are caused by importation and local transmission in geographically mapped phylogeny in Figure 1.
+Estimated number of Norwegian infections that are caused by import and local transmission in geographically mapped phylogeny in Figure 1.

 |                    |     2.5% |      50% |    97.5% |
 |:-------------------|---------:|---------:|---------:|